Stop Waiting for the Story to End Differently

 I was waiting for him to regret it.
 To come back and finally understand what he'd done, what he'd lost, what it had cost me.
 I believed — without quite putting it into words — that his acknowledgment was what I needed before I could really begin.

 What I eventually understood is that this belief was giving someone who had already hurt me a second form of power over my life.
 The first time, he had the power to cause the damage.
-The second time, I was handing him the power to determine when my healing could begin.
+The second time, I was handing him the power to determine when my healing could start.

 I took that power back.
-And that's what I want to talk about today.

 You Don't Need What You Think You Need